Waszka22/pands-project/README.md

 # pands-project
+Final assignment for Programming and Scripting module.
+The module presents introduction to solving problems using programming language Python.
 ___
 The Data was extracted from Fisher's Irish data set.
 The Famous database from Fisher, 1936.
 The data set consists of 50 sampels of three Iris species: Iris-setosa, Iris-versicolor and Iris-virginica.